Black Friday planning [Updated for 2022]

 Social media marketing

 Building hype ahead of time is essential, so create sneak peek posts, videos, show off your products and deals – basically, get your social media followers excited about everything you have going on.
 They’ll like your posts, share them and tag their friends – which boosts your presence throughout the year too.
+Shoppable social media posts are easier than ever this year, so definitely get ahead by allowing customers to buy directly from your posts.

 Prepare your posts in advance and schedule them to save you time when you get busy, and you won’t have to think about them, apart from to respond to comments and DMs.
 Don’t forget to get the right hashtags on your post for maximum visibility, and if you’ve got a relationship with influencers, and it isn’t too late to get them to create some content for you, do so.